AT&T SportsNet: History

 On February 24, 2023, Warner Bros.
 Discovery announced that it would leave the RSN business.
-The company sent messages to teams it has deals with, notifying them they have until March 31 to reach an agreement to take their rights back or acquire the networks.
-If a deal is not reached by March 31, the channels will file for Chapter 7 bankruptcy.
-Those teams with deals with Root Sports Northwest are not affected because that channel already is majority-owned by its teams.
+The company also sent messages to teams it has deals with, notifying them they had until March 31 to reach an agreement to take their rights back or acquire the networks.
+If no deal was made before the deadline, Warner Bros.
+Discovery stated that the channels would go into Chapter 7 bankruptcy liquidation.
+Those teams with deals with Root Sports Northwest are not affected because that channel already is majority-owned by the Seattle Mariners.